wso2-extensions/identity-tools-cli/docs/interactive-mode.md

 iamctl application add -t=basic -n=TestApplication
 iamctl application add -t=basic -n=TestApplication -d=description
 ```
-You can set server domain and create application at the same time.
+You can set the server domain and create an application at the same time.

 example:-
 ```